By Claire Fosburgh

 After taste testing and adjusting, I blend with about 30+ more short pumps just to really get those little chickpea fragments blended in smoothly.
 If you measured your ingredients well, blending it more won't make it runny - it'll make it smooth yet thick.
 My hummus does not drop from my spoon when I flip the spoon over - that sort of thickness is ideal!
 When you see the hummus start "caving in" on itself in the blender, this is a good indicator that it is a nice thick (yet smooth) consistency.

 After you're satisfied with its taste and texture, put the hummus in the fridge.
 Don't let it freeze - it will become watery.
 The second or third row to the top of the fridge is the best place to put it where it won't get watery.
 If it does, just mix it in a little and it should be fine.
-If serving right away, put olive oil and sumac on top and serve with pita, pita chips, onion, carrots, celery, etc. However, it will probably taste warm and not as good as it would after being refrigerated, so it is highly suggested that you leave it in the fridge for at least a while.
+If serving right away, put olive oil and sumac on top and serve with pita, pita chips, onion, etc. However, it is highly suggested that you leave it in the fridge for at least a little while before serving.

 Notes